-If you’re looking for a max support road running shoe with plenty of cushion, then you have come to the right place.
-Today we’ll be breaking down the Brooks Beast vs Addiction.
-The brand’s only two max cushioned runners.
-One is the OG of cushioned support and was released in the early 1990’s.
-While the other has gone through a few iterations, jumping around and finally landing on a more roomy footprint.
+If you’re looking for a max-support road running shoe with plenty of cushioning, then you have come to the right place.
+Today, we’ll be breaking down the Brooks Beast vs Addiction, the brand’s only two max-cushioned runners.
+One is the OG of cushioned support and was released in the early 1990s, while the other has gone through a few iterations, jumping around and finally landing on a more roomy footprint.
 But which one is the right support running shoe for you?
-Below I’ll break down the key differences, specs.
-In depth review, images and more!
+Below, I’ll break down the key differences, specs, in-depth review, images, and more!

 Brooks Beast vs Addiction – Support Road Running Shoe Review